RonNewcomb/complish/editor/README.md

 I'm trying to keep this project very lightweight.
 No UI framework, for instance.
 Typescript is always kind of a must, though.

 But I do miss the structure that web components enforce.
 I recently split up the CSS file into individual "per component" files because it was already unmaintainable.
+I ended up making a render-once fake UI framework in 3 lines of code.

-Then I made a render-once fake UI framework in 3 lines of code.
+Am considering adding SASS, but then I really would have to add either a `package.json` or at least a VSCode-specific `tasks.json` so I'll pass for now.

 ## Try it out